Surrogate Optimization Algorithm

 Initially and after each surrogate reset, the algorithm creates surrogates of the objective and nonlinear constraint functions.
 Subsequently, the algorithm differs depending on whether or not the Construct Surrogate phase found any feasible points; finding a feasible point is equivalent to the incumbent point being feasible when the surrogate is constructed.

-finds that it is feasible, the feasible point becomes the incumbent and the algorithm is
+surrogateoptevaluates a point and finds that it is feasible, the feasible point becomes the incumbent and the algorithm is in Phase 2.

 Incumbent is feasible — This case, called Phase 2, proceeds in the same way as the standard algorithm.
 The algorithm ignores infeasible points for the purpose of computing the merit function.